adonisjs/lucid.adonisjs.com/content/docs/models/relationships.md

 ### Custom pivot table

-The default value for the pivot table name is computed by [combining](https://github.com/adonisjs/lucid/blob/develop/src/orm/naming_strategies/camel_case.ts#L74) the **parent model name** and the **related model name**.
+The default value for the pivot table name is computed by [sorting, then combining](https://github.com/adonisjs/lucid/blob/develop/src/orm/naming_strategies/camel_case.ts#L74) the **parent model name** and the **related model name**.
 However, you can also define a custom pivot table.

 ```ts
 @manyToMany(() => Skill, {